NativeScript/docs-v7/hardware/location.md

 `maximumAge` | Number | (Optional) Filters locations by how long ago they were received, in milliseconds.
 For example, if the `maximumAge` is 5000, you will get locations only from the last 5 seconds.
 `timeout` | Number | (Optional) Specifies how long to wait for a location, in milliseconds.

->caption Example 2: How to get current location
+> Example 2: How to get current location
 {% nativescript %}
 ```XML
 <Page>